maxgrok/maxgrok.github.io/src/pages/articles/2018-11-28---Seventy-Sixth-Post/index.md

 We also went over what type of nodes there are in a peer-to-peer network: full and light.
 Full nodes store the entire blockchain, while light nodes store the most recent transactions in the blockchain.

+Congratulations!
+Now, you know the basics of blockchain and what miners do to contribute to the ecosystem.

 ## Sources:
 - <a href="https://www.coursera.org/learn/blockchain-foundations-and-use-cases/lecture/BUttm/lesson-2-cryptographic-hash-functions">Cryptographic Hash Functions - Coursera - Consensys Academy</a><br>
 -<a href="https://www.coursera.org/learn/blockchain-foundations-and-use-cases/lecture/MEq7s/lesson-4-anatomy-of-a-block">Anatomy of a Block - Coursera - Consensys Academy</a><br>